ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#InflectionSlot](http://www.w3.org/ns/lemon/morph#InflectionSlot)

-**morph:InflectionSlot**  represents a single slot that can be filled with a morph of corresponding to a grammatical category.
+**morph:InflectionSlot**  represents a single slot that can be filled with a morph of a corresponding grammatical category.
 Since one rule can introduce only one morph, inflection slots are necessary when we need to represent forms that are generated by several independent morphological processes.
 </div>

 <div class="note">
 For agglutinative languages like Finno-Ugric, Turkic and many more, each grammatical value that is encoded with a morph: e.g. number and case for Finnish nouns — is associated with a single slot.
-This way, there should be two separate rules for adding number and case to form an inflected Finnish noun form.
+This way, there should be two separate rules for adding number and case morphs to form an inflected Finnish noun form.
 </div>

 <div class="entity">